 6.6 Persistent Behavior

-An external stakeholder’s actions may be considered as persistent behavior when after all internal review mechanisms have been exhausted, the external stakeholder still continues to challenge the decision of PECB relating to their complaint or dispute.
+An external stakeholder’s actions may be considered persistent behavior when, after all internal review mechanisms have been exhausted, the external stakeholder continues to challenge the PECB’s decision relating to their complaint or dispute.
 This persistent behavior is unacceptable because it may take up a disproportionate amount of time and resources.
 The following are some examples of persistent behavior:

 1. Persistently refusing to follow the proper procedures explained to them by PECB in order to pursue their issue;

-2. Continuously making excessive and unnecessary number of phone calls or visits to PECB offices;
+2. Continuously making an excessive and unnecessary number of phone calls or visits to PECB offices;

 3. Continuously contacting PECB on the same issues without presenting any new information; or